-^{12.} See, e.g., Noreen L. Channels & Sharon Hertzberger, The Effects of Offender Characteristics on Progress Through the Criminal Justice System (May 1988) (unpublished manuscript, on file with the Stanford Law Review) (concluding from 1983-1984 Connecticut bail commission interviews that blacks and Hispanics were more likely to be required to post bail and more likely to receive higher bail amounts); Justice Education Center, Court Disposition Study: Criminal Offenders in Connecticut's Courts in 1991 (1993) (unpublished manuscript, on file with the Stanford Law Review) (Latinos and African-Americans are more likely than whites to receive bail); Catherine M. Sharkey, The Economics of the Bail System in New Haven: An Examination of Judicial Bail Setting and the Market for Bail Bonds 27-30 (Apr.
+12. See, e.g., Noreen L. Channels & Sharon Hertzberger, The Effects of Offender Characteristics on Progress Through the Criminal Justice System (May 1988) (unpublished manuscript, on file with the Stanford Law Review) (concluding from 1983-1984 Connecticut bail commission interviews that blacks and Hispanics were more likely to be required to post bail and more likely to receive higher bail amounts); Justice Education Center, Court Disposition Study: Criminal Offenders in Connecticut's Courts in 1991 (1993) (unpublished manuscript, on file with the Stanford Law Review) (Latinos and African-Americans are more likely than whites to receive bail); Catherine M. Sharkey, The Economics of the Bail System in New Haven: An Examination of Judicial Bail Setting and the Market for Bail Bonds 27-30 (Apr.
 1992) (unpublished manuscript, on file with the Stanford Law Review) (finding that, after controlling for measures of community ties and offense severity, race has a significant effect on bail amounts in Connecticut).
-But see Mwangi S. Kimenyi, Thomas J. Miceli & Subhash C. Ray, Race and Justice: An Economic Analysis of the Bail System (April 1993) (unpublished manuscript on file with the Stanford Law Review) of file with the Stanford Law Review) (finding that, after controlling for measures of community ties and offense severity, race has a significant effect on bail amounts in Connecticut).
-But see Mwangi S. Kimenyi, Thomas J. Miceli & Subhash C. Ray, Race permissible factors, race is still a significant determinant of the bail amount.15 Despite its popularity, this methodology is dogged by the problem of "omitted variable bias": Race may be correlated with unobserved variables that are not controlled for in the regression, but that legitimately increase bail size.
+But see Mwangi S. Kimenyi, Thomas J. Miceli & Subhash C. Ray, Race and Justice: An Economic Analysis of the Bail System (April 1993) (unpublished manuscript on file with the Stanford Law Review) (finding that racial discrimination in bail setting is due to imperfect information rather than prejudice).

+permissible factors, race is still a significant determinant of the bail amount.
+Despite its popularity, this methodology is dogged by the problem of "omitted variable bias": Race may be correlated with unobserved variables that are not controlled for in the regression, but that legitimately increase bail size.
 If this is the case, the race effects estimated by regression analysis might not be caused by disparate racial treatment.